Contact the Organisers of Whitby Hot Chocolate Festival

 -

-Show up straight away as a pin on the Festival Map, helping visitors find you and learn more about the wonderful, unique (and seasonal 🎄🎁) things that you offer as an independent Whitby business
+Show up straight away as a pin on the Festival Map and on the Business Directory on our home page, helping visitors find you and learn more about the wonderful, unique (and seasonal 🎄🎁) things that you offer as an independent Whitby business.

 -